cloudflare/cloudflare-docs/content/analytics/graphql-api/getting-started/explore-graphql-schema.md

 # Explore the Analytics schema with GraphiQL

-The GraphQL API offers [introspection](https://graphql.org/learn/introspection/), which allows you to explore the graph (by making API calls) to see the available data sets, fields, and operations you can perform.
+The GraphQL API offers [introspection](https://graphql.org/learn/introspection/), which allows you to explore the graph (by making API calls) to see the available datasets, fields, and operations you can perform.

 [GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme) is a GraphQL client that uses introspection to provide the **Documentation Explorer**, a tool with which you can visually browse a GraphQL schema.